ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Gitea - Part 3 - PostgreSQL database server.md

     pg_stat_statements.track = all
     ~~~

-    Above I've set just a bunch of the many parameters available for tuning PostgreSQL.

-    - `shared_preload_libraries`: to list shared libraries to be preloaded at server start.
+    The parameters set above mean the following:

+    - `shared_preload_libraries`\
+      Preloads at server start the listed libraries.
+In this case, only the [`pg_stat_statements` extension library](https://www.postgresql.org/docs/current/pgstatstatements.html) is preloaded to help in tracking of planning and execution statistics of all SQL statements executed by the PostgreSQL server.

+    - `listen_addresses`\
-    - `listen_addresses`: indicates through which network interfaces this server will listen.
-With `0.0.0.0` it'll listen only through all the IPv4 ones it has available.
+      Indicates which network interfaces this server will listen through.
+The `0.0.0.0` address makes this PostgreSQL instance listen through all the IPv4 interfaces it has available.

+    - `port`\
-    - `port`: port where PostgreSQL listen to requests.
+      Port where the PostgreSQL server listen to requests.
 Here it has the default value, `5432`.

+    - `max_connections`\
-    - `max_connections`: the maximum number of concurrent connections to this PostgreSQL server.
-Here set with the default value, `100`.
+      The maximum number of concurrent connections allowed on this PostgreSQL server.
+Here is set with the default value, `100`.

+    - `superuser_reserved_connections`\
-    - `superuser_reserved_connections`: maximum number of simultaneous connections of the superuser to this server.
+      Maximum number of simultaneous connections of PostgreSQL superusers allowed on this server.
 Set with the default value, `3`.

+    - `shared_buffers`\
-    - `shared_buffers`: how much memory this server can use for shared memory buffers.
+      How much memory this server can use for shared memory buffers.
 Here set with the default value, `128MB`.

+    - `work_mem`\
-    - `work_mem`: maximum memory that can be used by a query operation before writing to a temporary disk file.
+      Maximum memory that can be used by a query operation before writing to a temporary disk file.
 Careful with this value, since it works in tandem with the parameter `hash_mem_multiplier` for hash-based operations.

+    - `hash_mem_multiplier`\
-    - `hash_mem_multiplier`: used to compute the maximum amount of memory that database hash-based operations can use.
+      Used to compute the maximum amount of memory that database hash-based operations can use.
 As it name implies, it multiplies the value in `work_mem` to set the top memory limit for hash-based operations.

+    - `maintenance_work_mem`\
-    - `maintenance_work_mem`: maximum amount of memory allowed for database maintenance operations.
-This value can be multiplied by another parameter called `autovacuum_max_workers` when the automatic vacuuming operation is executed.
+      Maximum amount of memory allowed for database maintenance operations.
+This value can be multiplied by the value of another parameter called `autovacuum_max_workers` when the automatic vacuuming operation is executed.

+    - `log_destination`\
-    - `log_destination`: where you want to dump this server logs.
+      Where you want to dump this server logs.
 The default value is `stderr`.

+    - `logging_collector`\
-    - `logging_collector`: a PostgreSQL feature that collect in the background logs dumped in `stderr`.
-Unless you're specifically saving those logs in files outside the PostgreSQL server container, you won't use this feature.
+      A PostgreSQL feature that collects in the background logs dumped in `stderr`.
+Unless you are specifically saving those logs in files outside the PostgreSQL server container, leave this feature disabled with the `off` value.

+    - `log_min_messages`\
-    - `log_min_messages`: to indicate up to what message level gets printed as server log.
+      To indicate up to what message level gets printed as server log.

+    - `log_error_verbosity`\
-    - `log_error_verbosity`: how verbose you want the error messages.
+      How verbose you want the error messages.
 Careful with the verbosity, since it can affect your server's performance.

+    - `log_connections`\
-    - `log_connections`: for logging the connection attempts to the server.
+      For logging the connection attempts to the server.

+    - `log_disconnections`\
-    - `log_disconnections`: logs the session terminations.
+      Logs the session terminations.

+    - `log_hostname`\
-    - `log_hostname`: when enabled, the server will try to get the hostname of the IPs connecting to it.
-That hostname resolution can result in a noticeable performance loss, so its better to be sure of having it disabled.
+      When enabled, the server will try to get the hostname of the IPs connecting to it.
+That hostname resolution can result in a noticeable performance loss, so it is better to have it disabled.

+    - `compute_query_id`\
-    - `compute_query_id`: enables in-core computation of a query identifier.
-Required `on` for the `pg_stat_statements` extension.
+      Enables in-core computation of a query identifier.
+Required to be `on` for the `pg_stat_statements` extension.

+    - `pg_stat_statements.max`\
-    - `pg_stat_statements.max`: maximum number of statements tracked by the `pg_stat_statements` extension.
+      Maximum number of statements tracked by the `pg_stat_statements` extension.

+    - `pg_stat_statements.track`\
-    - `pg_stat_statements.track`: controls which statements are counted by the `pg_stat_statements` module.
+      Controls which statements are counted by the `pg_stat_statements` module.

-    To know more about the parameters above and many others available in PostgreSQL, check the [official documentation about Server Configuration](https://www.postgresql.org/docs/14/runtime-config.html) and [the `pg_stat_statements` module](https://www.postgresql.org/docs/14/pgstatstatements.html).
+    To know more about the parameters above and many others available in PostgreSQL, check the [official documentation about Server Configuration](https://www.postgresql.org/docs/current/runtime-config.html) and [the `pg_stat_statements` module](https://www.postgresql.org/docs/current/pgstatstatements.html).

-### _Properties file `dbnames.properties`_
+### Properties file `dbnames.properties`

-You need to load in your PostgreSQL container some names as variables, so you'll prefer to keep them together in a file and load it as a `ConfigMap` later.
+You need to load in your PostgreSQL container some names as variables.
+Better keep them all together in a single file which you can load as a `ConfigMap` later:

-1. Create a `dbnames.properties` file under the `configs` path.
+1. Create a `dbnames.properties` file under the `configs` path:

-    ~~~bash
+    ~~~sh
     $ touch $HOME/k8sprjs/gitea/components/db-postgresql/configs/dbnames.properties
     ~~~

-2. Copy the following parameter lines into `dbnames.properties`.
+2. Copy the following parameter lines into `configs/dbnames.properties`:

     ~~~properties
-    postgresql-db-name=gitea
+    postgresql-db-name=gitea-db
     postgresql-superuser-name=postgres
-    gitea-username=gitea
+    gitea-username=giteadb
     prometheus-exporter-username=prom_metrics
     ~~~

     The key-value pairs above mean the following.

+    - `postgresql-db-name`\
-    - `postgresql-db-name`: a PostgreSQL server always initializes with an empty database named `postgres`, but you can make it generate another one if you give it a different name such as `gitea`.
+      A PostgreSQL server always initializes with an empty database named `postgres`, but you can make the server generate another one if you give it a different name such as `gitea-db`.

+    - `postgresql-superuser-name`\
-    - `postgresql-superuser-name`: the default superuser in a PostgreSQL server is named `postgres`, but you could change it for any other.
+      The default superuser in a PostgreSQL server is named `postgres`, but you could change it for any other.

+    - `gitea-username`\
-    - `gitea-username`: name of the regular user for Gitea.
+      Name of the regular user for Gitea.

+    - `prometheus-exporter-username`\
-    - `prometheus-exporter-username`: name for the Prometheus metrics exporter user.
+      Name for the Prometheus metrics exporter user.

-### _Initializer shell script `initdb.sh`_
+### Initializer shell script `initdb.sh`

 You need to initialize your PostgreSQL server with the following:

 - A regular user for Gitea that has all the privileges on the Gitea database running on your PostgreSQL server.

-- Enable an extra module to get certain stats, from the Gitea database, for the Prometheus metrics exporter.
+- Enable the `pg_stat_statements` module to make certain stats from the Gitea database accessible for the Prometheus metrics exporter.

 - A regular user and a special schema in the Gitea database for the Prometheus metrics exporter.

-Let's do it all in one initializer shell script.
+Let's do it all in one initializer shell script:

-1. Create an `initdb.sh` file in the `configs` directory.
+1. Create an `initdb.sh` file in the `configs` directory:

-    ~~~bash
+    ~~~sh
     $ touch $HOME/k8sprjs/gitea/components/db-postgresql/configs/initdb.sh
     ~~~

-2. Fill the `initdb.sh` file with the following shell script.
+2. Enter the script in the `configs/initdb.sh` file:

-    ~~~bash
-    #!/bin/bash
+    ~~~sh
+    #!/usr/bin/env bash
     echo ">>> Initializing PostgreSQL server"
     set -e